peeyusht/FortiNAC-MacOS-Domain-Check/README.md

 # MacOS-Domain-Check

-FortiNAC till v8.8.5 cannot send SMS using https API
-I tried to create a python script to send SMS once guest is registered
+FortiNAC till v8.8.5 cannot check if MacOS is domain joined or not I tried to create a python script in python to check if MacOS host is domain joined or not

 Below are the pre-requisites and steps need to be taken to install the script